qiita-spots/qiita_client/README.md

 The plugin coupling protocoll can be set in three ways

-    1. default is always "filesystem", i.e. _DEFAULT_PLUGIN_COUPLINGS
+1. default is always `filesystem`, i.e. `_DEFAULT_PLUGIN_COUPLINGS`
    This is to be downward compatible.
-    2. the plugin configuration can hold a section 'network' with an option 'PLUGINCOUPLING'.
+2. the plugin configuration can hold a section `network` with an option `PLUGINCOUPLING`.
 For old config files, this might not (yet) be the case.
 Therefore, we are double checking existance of this section and parameter here.
-    3. you can set the environment variable QIITA_PLUGINCOUPLING Precedence is 3, 2, 1, i.e. the environment variable overrides the
+3. you can set the environment variable `QIITA_PLUGINCOUPLING` Precedence is 3, 2, 1, i.e. the environment variable overrides
-        other two ways.
+   the other two ways.